AY2425S1-CS2103-F13-2/tp/docs/DeveloperGuide.md

 ### Miscellaneous Commands

-1. Getting Help
+1. Getting Help:

    1. Type `help` in the command box and press Enter.
-      Expected: A help window appears, showing instructions and command summaries.
+      Expected: A help window appears with a link to the user guide.

 ### Editing Data File (Advanced Users)

 1. Manually Edit JSON Data:

     1. Open the JSON data file located in `[JAR file location]/data/eventTory.json`, make changes, and restart EventTory. <br>
-       Expected: Changes are reflected in the application, but incorrect formatting (e.g., invalid JSON) should prompt the app to reset to an empty state.
+       Expected: Changes are reflected in the application, but incorrect formatting (e.g., invalid JSON) should prompt the app to reset to an empty list.